hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 Vagrant will append the contents of this variable to the default user agent header.

-## `VAGRANT_USE_VAGRANT_ALPINE`

-Vagrant will not display the warning about disabling the core Alpine Linux guest plugin if the community plugin is installed.

 ## `VAGRANT_USE_VAGRANT_TRIGGERS`

 Vagrant will not display the warning about disabling the core trigger feature if